leon4rd/test/README.md

-## I invented a new word!
-Plagiarism!
+## Why did the melons plan a big wedding?
+Because they cantaloupe!